ElazarK/content-docs/scripts/CheckSenderDomainDistance.md

-Use this script to get the string distance for the sender from our domain.
+Gets the string distance for the sender from our domain.

 ## Script Data
 ---